Developartment/symfony-sandbox/README.md

 docker exec symfony-sandbox-php-fpm php bin/console doctrine:migrations:migrate
 ~~~

+After adding entities and migrations to your project, you can uncomment the "Run migrations" step in the check.yml file.
+This step will execute the migrations and verify if they pass or fail.
 ## Sentry

 This sandbox use [Sentry](https://www.sentry.io).
 To be sure the sentry is working correctly, you have to add your info into [sentry.properties](sentry.properties) as well as you have to set up [environment](.env) properties.